 Bjork's (1994) desirable difficulties mean challenge helps learners' metacognition.
 Easy recall makes learners think they know it well.
 Effortful recall (Bjork, 1994) shows learners gaps in their knowledge.

-A Year 8 mathematics teacher uses this by giving learners retrieval practise questions.
-These questions make learners recall and apply formulae rather than just recognise them.
-Initially, learners are surprised by their poor performance, their FOK had told them they knew the material.
-Over time, they develop more accurate self-assessment and adjust their study strategies accordingly.
-The difficulty was desirable because it revealed genuine knowledge gaps and built better metacognitive awareness.
+A Year 8 mathematics teacher can use this by giving learners retrieval practice questions.
+These questions ask learners to recall and apply formulae, not just recognise them.
+At first, learners may be surprised by poor results because their FOK had told them they knew the material.

 Hart & Nelson's FOK Research Timeline: From 1965 to Today

-Developing Student Metacognitive Judgment Skills
+Developing Learner Metacognitive Judgment Skills

 The Predict-Test-Compare Cycle